couchbaselabs/connect-fall-2017-demo/web/client/README.md

+This description is included from the original source.
+CoPilot has been included here according to the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This shall not be construed as affecting the licensing terms of this overall project.

 **CoPilot** is a fully responsive admin template that is forked from [AdminLTE](https://almsaeedstudio.com).
 The difference here is that this repo is tailored to use with [Vue.js](https://vuejs.org).
 The UI is based on the [Bootstrap 3](https://github.com/twbs/bootstrap) framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.

 <a href="https://copilot.misterGF.io" target="_blank">✈️️ Take it for a spin.</a>